TRI-ML/packnet-sfm/README.md

 [Install](#install) // [Datasets](#datasets) // [Training](#training) // [Evaluation](#evaluation) // [Models](#models) // [License](#license) // [References](#references)

+** **UPDATE** **: We have released a new depth estimation repository [here](https://github.com/TRI-ML/vidar), containing code related to our latest publications.
+It is an updated version of this repository, so if you are familiar with PackNet-SfM you should be able to migrate easily.
+Future publications will be included in our new repository, and this one will remain as is.
+Thank you very much for your support over these past couple of years!

 <a href="https://www.tri.global/" target="_blank">
  <img align="right" src="/media/figs/tri-logo.png" width="20%"/>
 </a>